ic3-software/ic3-reporting-api/doc/embed/EmbeddingJavascript.md

 The source code of a running [example](https://github.com/ic3-software/ic3-demo-embedded-react) is available for more (up to date) details.

-### Loading icCube
+### Loading icCube (iframe)

-You can use the `DashboardsLoaderFrame()` function to load an icCube Dashboards within an iFrame.
+You can use the `DashboardsLoaderFrame()` function to load an icCube Dashboards within an `iframe`.
 Once loaded the icCube Dashboards application is passing back an instance of `IReporting` to be able to open and manipulate dashboards.

 The source code of this simple function is freely available so feel free to modify it according to your needs if required.
-It basically creates an `iFrame` and set it `src` attribute to open the icCube Dashboards (via the `url` passed as parameter) and add the parameter `ic3callback` to request icCube to pass back an instance of `IReporting` using a callback registered in the global object `window.ic3loader`.
+It basically creates an `iframe` and set it `src` attribute to open the icCube Dashboards (via the `url` passed as parameter) and add the parameter `ic3callback` to request icCube to pass back an instance of `IReporting` using a callback registered in the global object `window.ic3loader`.